 We are delighted to have raised the funding from Historic Environment Scotland, Culture and Business Fund Scotland and Argyll Estates to install a touchscreen within the visitor centre enabling visitors to learn more about the fascinating history of the area and about the Faith in Cowal Trail.
-We are recruiting for two posts to promote the ECHO trail and to engage with our local community.
-Find out more here..

 The East Cowal Heritage Outdoors (ECHO) Trail project is as much about a vehicle for ongoing change to Cowal and Dunoon, as it is about the implementation of a way-marked route.
 The project has been brewing for over three years, beginning with its identification as a project that could take on many of the shared challenges and opportunities for East Cowal’s communities.
 In 2018, Benmore and Kilmun Community Development Trust commissioned a feasibility study which identified community support, revealed potential through the revitalisation of existing routes, and identified a range of potential outcomes for communities throughout the area.